Parameter estimation for cellular automata

-In this study, we prescribe the porosity $\theta$ of the system and derive from that the amount of cells of type \circlearound{1}.
-These are then randomly distributed in the cubic domain $N_x^d$ at initial time $t_0=0$.
-The remaining cells are associated with phase \circlearound{0}.
-Moreover, we assume the domain to be periodic, i.e. we identify the left and the right boundary and the top and the bottom boundary with each other and likewise in higher dimensions.
+of the system and derive the number of cells of type \circlearound{1}.
+These are then randomly distributed in the cubic domain $N^d$ at initial time $t_0=0$.
+The remaining cells are associated with phase \circlearound{0}, i.e., the initial state $s_0$ is an element of the pattern space $P=\{0,1\}^{N^d}$.
+In fact, $s_0$ is generated by randomly selecting \corr{$N^d \theta$} cells out of the $N^d$ cells (simple random sampling without replacement), i.e., $s_0 \sim U^{\theta}\{0,1\}$.
+Moreover, we assume the domain to be periodic, i.e., we identify the left and the right boundary and the top and the bottom boundary with each other and likewise in higher dimensions.